Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

+We now apply both multi-fidelity GP models to a real dataset of sea surface temperatures (SST) measures in the Massachusetts and Cape Cod bays, which is detailed by Babaee et al. \cite{Babaee2020CapeCod}.
 We are interested in providing spatiotemporal predictions, thus, the inputs are triplets (longitude, latitude, time) and the output is the SST.
 The HF data is the Massachusetts Water Resource Authority (MWRA) measurements at $14$ different stations in the Massachusetts and Cape Cod Bays.
 The temperature is measured one meter below the surface of the seawater, which is taken as a proxy for the SST, and the measurements are taken every month, except for the winter months, for a time span of two years (2015-2016).
 The LF data is images of 4 km $\times$ 4 km resolution from the Moderate-resolution Imaging Spectroradiometer (MODIS) Terra on board NASA satellite, further details are provided by \cite{Babaee2020CapeCod}.
 Among the $14$ MWRA stations, $11$ are used for training and $3$ are used for testing, this results in $N_H=195$ HF training points.
-Babaee et al. consider monthly satellite images, hence, $N_L=2{,}526$ LF data points are considered in the training set.
-In the GP model, the sole difference with \cite{Babaee2020CapeCod} is that the parameters $\beta_L$ and $\beta_H$ are estimated from the data and not fixed at zero.
+Babaee et al. consider monthly satellite images, hence, $N_L=2{,}526$ LF data points are present in the training set.
+In terms of numerical optimization, the recursive approach solves a 4D problem at the LF level and a sequence of 4D problems at the HF level, instead of a global 11D problem for the non-recursive formulation.
+Regarding the NR-MFGP, the sole difference with \cite{Babaee2020CapeCod} is that the parameters $\beta_L$ and $\beta_H$ are estimated from the data and not fixed at zero.
 We now present two kinds of results: SST predictions with respect to time at a few specific locations, and SST predictions with respect to longitude and latitude at a particular day. \\